le-huynh/lehuynh.rbind.io/content/project/package_lehuynh/post.md

 #### Functions
 - `ggsave_elsevier( )`: Save a plot using `ggplot2::ggsave( )`.
 Plot size follows instructions of Elsevier journals
-- `import_data( )`: Import multiple .csv or .rds objects.
-The output is a *named* list of imported objects or separate objects in the .GlobalEnv.
+- `import_data( )`: Imports multiple data files of the same format from a specified directory.
+The output is a named list of imported objects
-- `import_excel( )`: Import excel file with multiple sheets.
-The output is a *named* list of imported sheets or separate dataframes in the .GlobalEnv.
+- `import_excel( )`: Imports an Excel file with multiple sheets and returns a named list of imported sheets
 - `lehuynh_theme( )`: Personal ggplot2 theme (white background, black axis, black text, etc.)
 - `MinMaxScaling( )`: Min-max normalization (min = 0, max = 1)
 - `new_project( )`: Create a <a href="https://github.com/SchlossLab/new_project" target="_blank">project</a> for reproducible purpose